Akumal Snorkeling Tour: Complete Guide for 2025

 Follow these tips to make the most of your Akumal snorkeling experience:

-- Book in advance: I would highly recommend booking online in advance to reserve your spot as tours can fill up quickly.
-Most tour companies offer flexible booking options so it’s easy to cancel or reschedule if needed.
+• Book in advance: I would highly recommend booking online in advance to reserve your spot as this is a small-group tour and can fill up quickly.
+There’s a 24-hour cancellation policy so it’s easy to cancel or reschedule if needed.

-- Bring a rash guard: As I mentioned, it’s best to limit the use of sunscreen (even if it’s biodegradable) in order to protect the turtles.
+• Bring a rash guard: As I mentioned, it’s best not to use any sunscreen (even if it’s biodegradable) in order to protect the turtles.
 A rash guard will protect you from a sunburn while snorkeling.

 Visiting Akumal: FAQs